Raytheon Oakley Systems received a $4.7 million task order from the State Department for continued support of the Raytheon InnerView software.

 After a difficult year for government contracting, December ends on a high note being one of the most active months for contract awards.
 Who won the biggest contracts?

-Raytheon has won a $14 million contract to repair infrared radar systems on H-60 series helicopters for the U.S. Navy.
+Raytheon Co. has won a $10.5 million contract to provide the Navy with nine spectral targeting systems for use by the Royal Danish Navy.